 Stock and purchase agreement between Clearwire Spectrum Holdings II LLC, Clearwire, BellSouth, and AT&T. (2007)

 Allied Telecomm International, Inc. v.
 Yangtze Optical Fibre & Cable Co., Ltd.

 Defended client in $38 million breach of contract case arising from arbitration (in which a complete defense award was obtained; the plaintiff then sought a trial de novo in court) and obtained a favorable settlement.
 (S.F.
-Cnty.
-(Cal.)
+County (Cal.)
 Super.
-Ct.
-2007)
+Ct.; JAMS 2007)